barjin/charles-explorer/README.md

 Unlike many university information systems, Charles Explorer is built for the web with the 21st century in mind.

-- ✅ Progressive enhancement (works without JavaScript)
+- ✅ Progressive enhancement (can work without JavaScript)
 - ✅ Accessibility
 - ✅ Responsive design
 - ✅ Linked Data integration
 - ✅ Simple internationalization

-- and more...
+Learn more about what Charles Explorer can offer in the [Features showcase](https://gitlab.mff.cuni.cz/barj/charles-explorer/-/wikis/features).

 <table align="center"><tr><td align="center" width="9999">
 <table align="center">